xapp-project/libadapta/doc/migrating-to-adaptive-dialogs.md

 ## Stop Using Deprecated API

 The deprecated subpage API has been removed.
-Refer to the [breakpoints migration guide](migrating-to-breakpoints.html#migrate-adwpreferenceswindow-subpages) for information on how to replace it.
+Refer to the [breakpoints migration guide](migrating-to-breakpoints.html#migrate-adappreferenceswindow-subpages) for information on how to replace it.

 ## Adapt to Search Changes

-`AdwPreferencesDialog` changes the default of the [property@PreferencesWindow:search-enabled] property to `FALSE`.
+`AdapPreferencesDialog` changes the default of the [property@PreferencesWindow:search-enabled] property to `FALSE`.

 If you want search, make sure to set it to `TRUE` manually, and if you were